 Section 4: Professional Responsibility Respondent 1 Respondent 2 Respondent 3 Can you share any opportunities you have taken to engage in professional growth to improve teaching and learning? the virtual, comprehensive Orton-Gillingham course this year.
 So that was February and March.
 It was a 6- week course twice a week for 3 hours a lot of workshops on social emotional learning.
 So SEL stuff other than that, I mean, just talking to the other teacher's kind of in my team in my grade level.
 I'm the youngest there by like 20 years.
 So, they've taught me a lot. using other teachers around you to kind of make sure you're doing the right thing."
-Tell us about a time you collaborated with colleagues, or other school professionals to improve instructional practice. grades can help 2nd graders with a project or older Collaborating across content areas (ELA and social studies) around various non-fiction historical texts Tell us about one time you modeled ethical behavior for your students or colleagues. from a deck and talking through 'what would you do discussing plagarism, talking about it in a real context, applying it to financial implications (literary theft, music theft, etc) and relating it to AI in writing Section 5: Final Thoughts Respondent 1 Respondent 2 Respondent 3 Of the topics we covered, which is the most important to you and why? lesson plan but until you're in the classroomMaking decisions in a split second.
+Tell us about a time you collaborated with colleagues, or other school professionals to improve instructional practice. collaborating with teachers across grade levels so 4th grades can help 2nd graders with a project or older grades can help fourth grades, book buddies with kindergartners, etc Collaborating across content areas (ELA and social studies) around various non-fiction historical texts Tell us about one time you modeled ethical behavior for your students or colleagues. doing scenario practice with students (drawing cards from a deck and talking through 'what would you do if' scenarios) pertaining to friendships, bulllying, etc discussing plagarism, talking about it in a real context, applying it to financial implications (literary theft, music theft, etc) and relating it to AI in writing Section 5: Final Thoughts Respondent 1 Respondent 2 Respondent 3 Of the topics we covered, which is the most important to you and why? learner and learning.
+It is important because you know content and instructional practice, anyone can write a lesson plan but until you're in the classroomMaking decisions in a split second.
 Having it play out in front of you, the choices you make andI know what these kids can do.
 I know what they're capable of, or what they might need help with.
-But once you're a teacher and you have the kids, you know exactly what their learning children are like life easier to resolve your.
-I really like the question about making sure content is meaningful to your students and kind of tying it into cultural relevance because it is such a prominent thing in my school.
+But once you're a teacher and you have the kids, you know exactly what their learning styles are like.
+It's easier torevolve your lessons around the kids to make sure that they're getting most of the experience.
+I really like the question about making sure conter is meaningful to your students and kind of tying it into cultural relevance because it is such a prominent thing in my school.
 That's something that I feel like I've had the most say in kind of changing for next year and it seems like that's something people have wanted to do within the school for a while, but there hasn't been someone to do it.
 So, I am proud or happy to be taking the lead on that.
 Is there anything else you would like to share that will help us ascertain your impact on student learning and growth?
 Given where I'm working nowIt's an urban school district and I grew up in a suburban wealthy kind of area and I'm teaching the exact opposite.
-So, you know, really focusing on, you know why a student might be having a bad day, or you know I can't really expect too much from this kid on this type of day.
-You know, taking all those things into consideration is kind of like, almost the most important thing in making sure that I'm able to teach andthe students can feel welcome.
+So, you know, really focusing on, you know why a student might be having a bad day, o you know I can't really expect too much from this kid on this type of day.
+You know, taking all thos things into consideration is kind of like, almost the most important thing in making sure that I'm able to teach andthe students can feel welcome.